 Step Three: Create Your Own Road Trip Map

-Now that you have that number of hours you can spend sightseeing, you’ll need to figure out what you’d like to see along the way.
+Now that you have the number of hours you can spend sightseeing, you’ll need to figure out what you’d like to see along the way.
 For each state that you’re passing through, come up with a list of 5 or more things to see that interest you.
 Good places to find interesting things to see are:

 - Internet sites that specialize in that state and offer a list of must-sees.